Society Registration (NGO) – Registering for Public Welfare

 Name Selection Compliance

-• The proposed name should not possess any resemblance with existing names, as it is an offense.
+The proposed name should not possess any resemblance with existing names, as it is an offense under the Act.

-• The proposed name should not violate the provisions of the Emblem & Names Act, 1950.
+The proposed name must not violate the provisions of the Emblems & Names (Prevention of Improper Use) Act, 1950.

-• The name should be original and free from an element that hampers third-party interest in any way.
+The name should be original and free from any elements that hamper third-party interests in any way.

 Mandatory Society Compliances

-• Financial Requirements: Obtain PAN card, open a bank account, and maintain proper bookkeeping and accounts.
+Obtain PAN card, open a bank account, and maintain proper bookkeeping and accounts as per legal standards.

-• Tax Filing: Annual IT filings, Professional Tax Registration (if applicable), and GST registration (if applicable).
+Annual IT filings, Professional Tax Registration (if applicable), and GST registration (if applicable) are mandatory.

 Simple & Transparent Pricing for Society Registration Ngo